 Sleeping on board an aircraft is tough but following the advice of seasoned travelers on how to sleep on a plane is a good start to getting the rest you crave.
 Selecting the right seat can make a difference, some seats are better than others if you want to sleep.
 Read on to learn how to avoid noisy passengers and other annoyances of a red-eye flight.
 These are the top hints we found to ensure you get rest while en route.

-1. While booking your flight.
+1. Booking your flight.
 Pick a nonstop and if you must have a connection try to break it up into a long and short leg rather than two legs of the same length.
 You’ll have more time for uninterrupted sleep on the longer leg.

 3. Dress for the occasion.
 Wear loose clothing for comfort.
 If you have to arrive wearing business attire, pack it in your carry-on and change just prior to arrival, you’ll look freshener.

 5. Stay warm.
 Cabin temps can fluctuate and you won’t be able to sleep if you’re cold, so bring your own blanket.
 The blankets on-board have usually been used by previous passengers and may be of questionable cleanliness.
 If you board late you may miss out on finding one altogether.
 This clever blanket rolls up to about the size of a soda can and can be stowed in your carry-on bag.

 6. Use an anti-jet lag remedy.
 A homeopathic version (non-drug) is safe and yes, it really works.
 Avoid alcohol.
 Even if wine can make you sleepy while you’re earth-bound, in an aircraft it accelerates dehydration.